heripedroso/heripedroso/README.md

 ## I'm a Computing Engineer who enjoy coding a lot.
 - 🔭 I'm currently working in a maternity hospital as an Systems Analyst.
 - 🌱 I’m currently learning HTML5, CSS3, JQuery, Bootstrap, Java and Drupal 8.
-- 🤔 I’m looking for help with best coding practices on OOP.
+- 🤔 I’m looking for help in best coding practices on OOP, DDD, TDD and whatever.
 - 💬 Ask me about anything.
 Sometimes I post some articles on my [blog][website].
 - 📫 How to reach me: [linkedin][linkedin] or [instagram][instagram]
 - 😄 Pronouns: HE/HIS